-TT: I hope a bunch of TeachingTraveling.com readers apply for this great-sounding fellowship!
-Now, do you have any funny story of your time abroad that pops to mind, Anna?
+TT: What an opportunity!
+Now, do you have any funny story of your time teaching abroad in Spain, Anna?

 A: In my first week as an English teacher here, one of my sixth graders asked me if I go home to the United States every night!

-TT: How have your travels impacted you as a teacher?
+TT: Ha!
+How has living in Spain impacted you as a teacher?

 TT: Lucky students!
-How have your travels and your time in Spain impacted you as a person?
+How have your travels and your job in Spain impacted you as a person?

 A: Traveling has taught me to relax and live in the moment.
 My days are much more unstructured abroad than they were in the US, and this was difficult for me at first.